 Carla Davis Cash

-Carla Davis Cash is Associate Professor of Piano and Piano Pedagogy at Texas Tech University where she serves as Chair of the Keyboard Division, teaches graduate and undergraduate courses in pedagogy and applied music, coordinates the undergraduate class piano program, and oversees keyboard area teaching assistants.
+Carla Davis Cash is Associate Professor of Piano and Piano Pedagogy at Texas Tech University where she serves as chair of the keyboard division, teaches graduate and undergraduate courses in pedagogy and applied music, and coordinates the undergraduate class piano program.

-A significant portion of Dr. Cash’s professional activities are devoted to her current research interests, which center on the processes by which novice and expert musicians learn and refine motor skills.
-Her work has been presented at numerous state, national, and international conferences of music performance, education, and psychology, and her articles can be found in the Journal of Research in Music Education, the Annals of the New York Academy of Sciences, and Clavier Companion.
-Dr. Cash’s contributions to her field were recognized in 2009 and 2007 with the Outstanding Research Award from the National Conference on Keyboard Pedagogy (NCKP).
+For over a decade, Dr. Cash's body of research has centered on the processes by which novice and expert musicians learn and refine motor skills.
+Her work has been presented at state, national, and international conferences of music performance, education, and psychology, and her articles can be found in leading journals of music education and music psychology.

-A native of Miami, Florida, Cash earned a B.M. in Keyboard Performance and M.M. in Keyboard Performance and Pedagogy from the University of Miami.
-She holds a Ph.D. in Music and Human Learning from The University of Texas at Austin.
+A native of Miami, Florida, she earned both a B.M. in Keyboard Performance and an M.M. in Keyboard Performance and Pedagogy from the University of Miami, and holds a Ph.D. in Music and Human Learning from The University of Texas at Austin.